shencebebetterme/arxiv-sanity-preserver/README.md

 parser.add_argument('--results-per-iteration', type=int, default=3, help='passed to arxiv API')
 ```

 * in line 85, the `offset` parameter controls where to begin downloading.
-If you set offset=0, then the script starts downloading from the newest article
+If you set offset=0, then the script starts downloading from the newest article.
+However, if you set offset=len(db), the script starts downloading from where your last download finished.

 ```python
  offset = 0